sebastiandelbano/sebastiandelbano/README.md

 >      5 `meters` by 2 `seconds` to yield `metersPerSecond` object, and
 >      `metresPerSecond * seconds` returns `meters`.
 >    - The NASA Mars Climate Orbiter was lost in 1999 because one piece of
->      software used imperial units (pounds-force) while another used metric
+>      software used Newtons whereas another used old imperial units
->      units (newtons).
+>      (pounds-force).
 Should have strongly typed this.
 >    - Note that there is no overhead at runtime as the compiler will create
->      identical code with or without typing.
+>      identical machine code with or without typing.
 > 3. In **Bourbaki style mathematics**, one avoids identifying everything, and
 >    their dog, with $\mathbb{R}^n$.
 A vector is a different type of object
 >    from a point in space, or a covector.
 They cannot be added, but a vector